The Orthodox Church consists of jurisdictions.

 during the 1920s

-as the Soviet regime murdered 200,000 Orthodox clergy
+as the Soviet regime murdered 200,000 Orthodox clergy and monastics

-in the English-speaking world:
+The Diaspora settled mostly in the English-speaking world:

 the United States,